Region:Asia Pacific Current UN Women Plan Period Afghanisthan:2018-2022

 come from

-Recipient Region Where our resources go Our Thematic (Impact) Areas What our resources are
+Recipient regions Where resources go Impact areas What resources are

 spent on